Someone Else’s Information on My Credit Report

 If it is ONLY a wrong name, you can submit a dispute.
 You may want to include the incorrect information you want to be corrected, an explanation of why it’s wrong,

 The credit reporting companies have an obligation to research your dispute and take action to maintain an accurate credit report.
-If another consumer's creditor, credit account information, or credit cards appear on your credit, make sure to document what you see and the steps you take.
+If another consumer’s creditor, credit account information, or credit cards appear on your credit, make sure to document what you see and the steps you take.
+Erroneous information can include data from other consumers, which may result from mixed file cases.

-An error in your credit by a credit reporting agency needs to be handled by a law firm.
+An error in your credit report by a credit reporting agency needs to be handled by a law firm.

 You don’t want a credit repair company to dispute errors when you being comingled with someone else’s info that is appearing in your credit.
 It’s impossible to fix your credit or start improving your credit when you can’t control what’s going on.
 No matter if you constantly review your credit report for errors, building credit or improving credit is not within your hands.